piecioshka/boilerplate-mocha/README.md

 # boilerplate-mocha

-🍴 Starter with Mocha and other assertion libraries
+🍴 Starter with Mocha & other assertion libraries

 * `console.assert`
 * `assert`